maxmx/bootstrap-stylus/README.md

 Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
 Then, rerun `npm install`.

+### Usage
+You may select what components you want to exclude by commenting them out of `stylus/bootstrap.styl` file.
+You may customize the [bootstrap variables](http://getbootstrap.com/customize/#less-variables) by editing `stylus/variables.styl` file.

 ## Original Authors